On the Nov. 8 election ballot, voters in the district will see two names vying for seats on the school board.

 Before her children were born, Bartschat was a teacher for five years.
 She taught mostly middle grades in math, science, social studies and English.

 How long a resident of Northville?
 7 years

 Bartschat is married with four children, all in Northville Public Schools.
 She has one child at , one in middle school and two in elementary school.

 Bartschat has been active in the , a district-wide PTA committee.

 Bartschat explained in a phone interview that her she has lobbied for school funding and education policies in Lansing.
 She has also testified at several Senate committee meetings and meeting with legislators involved in education policy.

 "I participated in the Northville Public Schools district sinking fund study committee and its campaign committee," Bartschat said.
 "I serve on the Michigan PTA Children's Advocacy Committee and I am a family advisor at the Children's Hospital of Michigan.
 I also run a non-profit organization, Christoph's ALL Stars, to help kids with cancer."

 She also volunteers at her children's schools, participating in things such as ground beautification projects at the schools.
 She has also been a parking lot crossing guard, helped in classrooms and served as a lunchroom helper.
-She has also organized blood drives throughout the school district.
+She has also throughout the school district.